Survey and Assessment of Vietnamese Youth (SAVY), 2003 (ICPSR 24387)

 Scope of Study

-Subject Terms: abortion, AIDS, alcohol consumption, attitudes, birth control, child abuse, depression (psychology), drug use, economic conditions, education, families, health, HIV, homophobia, homosexuality, job opportunities, life plans, marital satisfaction, marital status, pregnancy, prenatal care, sexual attitudes, sexual behavior, sexually transmitted diseases, World Health Organization, youths
+Subject Terms: abortion, AIDS, alcohol consumption, attitudes, birth control, child abuse, depression (psychology), drug use, economic conditions, education, families, health, HIV, homophobia, homosexuality, job opportunities, life plans, marital satisfaction, marital status, pregnancy, prenatal care, sexual attitudes, sexual behavior, sexually transmitted disease, smoking, World Health Organization, youths

 Geographic Coverage: Global, Vietnam (Socialist Republic)